None of our pet dogs are given instruction manuals about how to live happily with people.

 Since alpha rolls are a debunked and out-of-date training technique, how should you relate to and train your dog instead?

 Many of the most modern, extremely successful training techniques are based on “positive reinforcement,” (sometimes written as R+).
 These techniques are also called reward-based training.
+And yes, these methods are successful with aggressive dog training!

-This type of training approach is far superior to most others, and it’s easy to see why.
+This type of dog training approach is far superior to most others, and it’s easy to see why.

 Dogs are like us — they will repeat actions that seem to result in things they like.
 So, if a dog is doing something we don’t like, the first thing to figure out is: What reward does the dog get when it does that particular behavior?